General Assembly Youth Registration

 - Complete the Youth Registration Form

-- Submit the appropriate Youth Covenant and Sponsor Forms (PDF, 4 pages = instructions + all three forms).
+- Submit the appropriate Youth Covenant, Permission and Sponsor Forms (PDF, 4 pages = instructions + all three forms).

-- All Youth Registrants must also complete and submit the Participant Policies and Covenant (Form 1 of 3)
+- All Youth Registrants must complete and submit the Participant Covenant (PDF or Online)

-- All Youth Registrants under 18 must also (in addition to the Participant Covenant) complete and submit the Parent Permission for General Assembly (Form 2 of 3) and the Adult Sponsor Responsibilities Acknowledgement (Form 3 of 3)
+- Youth Registrants under 18 on 6/22/17 must also (in addition to the Participant Covenant) complete and submit the Parent Permission and Adult Sponsor Agreement (PDF or Online)

 Who is Youth Caucus for?

 18 is a transitional year for many people, and the answer about whether 18 year olds are part of Youth Caucus is “it depends.”
 Youth Caucus is structured based on life-stage, not strictly chronological age.

 If you were in secondary school (high-school) or being home-schooled during the year preceding GA (2016-2017 school year), then you may choose to consider yourself a youth.
 This includes those who are over 18 and were still in secondary school.

 If you were a college student or in the work-force and not in a secondary school (or home-schooled), then you may choose to consider yourself a young adult.

 While 18-year-old youth are eligible for youth registration, they are not required to register as youth.

 I’m 14 but just finished 8th grade.

 Youth Caucus programming is more about life-stage than strict chronological age.
 Since programming is really targeted for those who are in the middle of the high-school range, those who have just finished 8th grade may not get their needs met by Youth Caucus programming.
 That said, you are welcome to attend with a parent.